rushikdm/DataStructuresAndAlgorithms/Arrays/README.md

   return sum;
 }
 ```
 This works fine; array decay issue is taken care of.
-But it is combursome to always pass extra information of array length wheneber array needs to be passed as input to some other function.
+But it is combursome to always pass extra information of array length whenever array needs to be passed as input to some other function.

 C++ standard library provides array<> template and it can be used as an alternative to above approach of solving array decay problem. array<> template is a container, hence using it can have some additional benefits compared to using bare array.
 Following code shows usage of array<> template: